3 Best Dry Cat Foods in Australia

 - Less tasty

-Some cat food brand load up on weaker protein sources, and then boost taste with meat flavors instead.
+A trick some cat food manufacturers use it load up on weaker protein sources, and then boost taste with meat flavors instead.

 You want to avoid that, since it’s not going to offer your cat what they need (only what they think they need).